Efficient approximations for utility-based pricing: Long stock position

 \subsection{Numerical applications for the reservation price}

-We now provide numerical simulations to illustrate the quality of our deterministic approximations of the reservation price $p$.
+} We now provide numerical simulations to illustrate the performance of the Lambert Monte Carlo (LMC) method in comparison with the Direct Monte Carlo (DMC) method and also the quality of our deterministic approximations $D$ and $G$ of the reservation price $p$.
 We also plot the correlation $\rho^*$ that minimizes $D$, which will be studied in Section \ref{subvard} below.

-We see that the Lambert Monte Carlo estimator of the asking reservation price of $\l S_T$ does not suffer from high variance, as is the case for the Direct Monte Carlo estimator.
-For example, in the situation of Table \ref{parameters1} with $\gamma=0.5$ and $\rho=0$, the variance of the direct method (for $10^4$ simulations per point) is 5.66 and that of the Lambert method is 0.017.
+We see in Figure \ref{lambert_direct_stock} that the LMC estimator of the bid reservation price of $\l S_T$ does not suffer from high variance, as is the case for the DMC estimator.
+For example, in situation 1 of Table \ref{parameters1} with $\gamma=0.5$ and $\rho=0$, the variance of the DMC (for $10^4$ simulations per point) is 5.66 and that of the LMC method is 0.017.
 We see that $D$ and $G$ are indeed good approximations of $p$.
-We now propose other simulations in the market situations of Tables \ref{situation2} and \ref{situation3} in order to determine the quality of $D$ and $G$.
+Moreover, the quality of the estimates given with the LMC method is much less sensitive to parameter variation than the one given by the DMC method (for a fixed number of simulations) as showed in Table \ref{estimation_lbd}.
+Indeed, for large values of $\lambda,$ the DMC method provides wrong estimates, while the estimations performed with the LMC method remain correct.
+This can be explained by the fact that the DMC estimator needs more than $10^6$ simulations to be pertinent for higher value of $\lambda$.
+On the other hand, the quality of the LMC estimator is relatively stable for all values of $\lambda$ for $10^6$ simulations and this estimator is very close to the real price.
+Note that this abnormality can also be observed when working with high risk aversion $\gamma$ or with high initial price $s_0$.\\